ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Germany

-For most of history before the second world war, Germany was a very rich country compared to the poor Sweden.
+For most of history before the second world war, Germany was a very rich country compared to the much poorer Sweden.
 Germany has been a go-to country for higher education and job opportunities up until recently.

 ### Fika
 "Fika" is a tradition that is deeply engrained in Swedish culture.
 It is an informal social event consisting of sitting down and drinking a hot beverage and eating biscuits or sandwiches.
 It shares many similarities with the more well-known Brittish Afternoon Tea, but can be held mid-morning, mid-afternoon or late evening and preferably at all of these times of day.
 Coffee is the traditional hot beverage that it is based on, but tea works as well.